fooinha/docker-suricata-experimental/README.md

 ### sid-redis-async

- - EVE output log to redis using hiredis async API and with libevent adapter.
+ - EVE output log to redis using hiredis async API with libevent adapter.

 ### sid-yara